From zero to your own AI assistant. Free. No fluff.

 openclaw setupThis creates your workspace directory and configuration files.
 Follow the prompts.
 You can also run openclaw onboard for a more interactive guided setup.

-5. Run openclaw config โ select your machine โ model โ Anthropic โ paste your OAuth token
+4. Run openclaw config โ select your machine โ model โ OpenRouter โ paste your API key

 Telegram is the easiest channel โ connect this first, then set up everything else from within the conversation.